jinhyung-park-info/TP-Net/README.md

 **By <a href="http://github.com/jinhyung426/" target="_blank">Jinhyung Park</a>, <a href="https://github.com/dlehgo14" target="_blank">Dohae Lee</a>, In-Kwon Lee from Yonsei University (Seoul, Korea)**<br/>

-To download our preprint version of the paper, click <a href="https://drive.google.com/file/d/1Am3lB8sVDifOFJHNVLQ8TjDgo_pEaqdr/view?usp=sharing" target="_blank">here</a>, which will also be uploaded in arXiv by December 7th, 2021.
+To download our preprint version of the paper, click <a href="https://drive.google.com/file/d/1Am3lB8sVDifOFJHNVLQ8TjDgo_pEaqdr/view?usp=sharing" target="_blank">here</a>.
+<br/>(The paper will also be uploaded in arXiv by December 7th, 2021.)

 ### Introduction
 This repository accompanies the paper "Flexible Networks for Learning Physical Dynamics of Deformable Objects", which is currenty under review for publication.<br/>